unit8co/darts/README.md

 #### Running the examples only, without installing:

+If the conda setup is causing too many problems, we also provide a Docker image with everything set up for you and ready-to-use python notebooks with demo examples.
-To run the example notebooks without installing, using Docker, you can also run:
+To run the example notebooks without installing our libraries natively on your machine, you can use our Docker image:
 ```
 cd scripts
 ./build_docker.sh && ./run_docker.sh
 ```
 Then copy and paste the URL provided by the docker container into your browser to access Jupyter notebook.

-This requires a Docker install.
+For this setup to work you need to have a Dockr service installed.
+You can get it [here](https://docs.docker.com/get-docker/).

 ## Example Usage